orbeon/orbeon-forms-doc/form-builder/toolbox.md

 1. Insert a data dropdown field.
 2. Click on cogwheel to bring up a _Control Settings_ dialog, similar to the one shown to the right.
 3. In the _Resource URI_, enter the address of an HTTP service that returns the data you want to use to populate the dropdown.
 In most cases, the URL will look like `http://your-host/your-service`.
 If the address you specify start with a `/`, it is relative to the Orbeon Forms web app, which allows you to access a service you might have implemented in Orbeon Forms with XPL.
-For this example, let's assuming your service returns a list of states that looks like:
+For this example, let's assume your service returns a list of states that looks like:

 ```xml
 <states>